Evan Hlavacek

-Evan Hlavacek (born November 27, 1974) is a former American football wide receiver/defensive back most recently playing for the Colorado Crush in the Arena Football League.
+Evan Hlavacek (born November 27, 1974) is an American former football wide receiver/defensive back most recently playing for the Colorado Crush in the Arena Football League (AFL).

 He is now a firefighter with the Central Yavapai Fire District in Prescott Valley, Arizona.

 College years

 Hlavacek graduated from the University of San Diego and was a standout athlete in football, and baseball.
 In football, he was a three-time All-Pioneer Football League selection.

 Professional career

 On March 21, 2002, Hlavacek re-signed with the Indiana Firebirds.